National Institutes of Technology: Doctoral degrees

-The NITs also offer the Doctor of Technology degree (D.Tech.) as part of their doctoral education program.
+The NITs also offer the Doctor of Technology degree (D.Tech.) as part of their doctoral education programme.
 In it, the candidates are given a topic of academic interest by the professor or have to work on a consultancy project given by the industries.
-The duration of the program is usually unspecified and depends on the specific discipline.
+The duration of the programme is usually unspecified and depends on the specific discipline.
 DTech candidates have to submit a dissertation as well as provide an oral defence for their thesis.
 Teaching Assistantships (TA) and Research Assistantships (RA) are often provided.
 The NITs, along with IITs and IISc, account for nearly 80% of all engineering PhDs in India.

 Campus life

 NITs provide on-campus housing to students, research scholars, and faculty members.
 Students live in hostels, also known as halls, throughout their college life.

-Faculties and researchers from IITs, ISM and IISc organize occasional technical seminars and research labs.
+Faculties and researchers from IITs, ISM and IISc organise occasional technical seminars and research labs.

 Student government

 Some NITs individually conduct elections to elect student body a general secretary and vice president.
 These representatives are generally responsible for communicating with the college management and media, organising festivals, and also for various development programmes in their college.
-Some NITs (such as NIT Rourkela, NIT Surat, and NIT Nagpur) have recently adopted online voting process.
+Some NITs (such as NIT Rourkela, NIT Surat, IIEST Shibpur and NIT Nagpur) have recently adopted online voting process.
 The committee which monitors the flow of funds has a student body representative.
 This committee also includes the chairman of board, an MHRD representative, and NIT professors.
 Due to some disturbance in the voting process, student elections were stopped in 2008 in SVNIT, Surat.
 They were, however, resumed in 2015 and are continuing hence.